aaugustin/myks-gallery/README.rst

 Default: *not defined*

-Dotted Python path to the Django storage class for the thumbnails and album archives.
+Dotted Python path to the Django storage class for resized versions and album archives.
 It must be readable and writable by the application server.

 It behaves like ``GALLERY_PHOTO_STORAGE``.